MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 >
 >Common area phones can be impacted by conditional access rules and other identity configurations, like Multi-Factor Authentication.
 See [Authentication best practices for Teams Android devices](devices/authentication-best-practices-for-android-devices.md) to learn more.

-## Step 2 - Create a new user account for the phone and assign the licenses
+## Step 2 - Create a new user account and assign licenses

 ### Using the Microsoft 365 admin center

+If you're deploying many common area phones at once, learn how to create accounts and assign licenses [using PowerShell](#using-powershell).

+If you're deploying a small number of devices:

 1. In the Microsoft 365 admin center, go to **Users** > **Active Users** > **Add a user**.